wicknicks/uploads/README.md

 $ curl http://glue.io --upload-file mario-ascii-art.txt
 {"key":"589a111a5cd04fcb8e280421a21b47977c03bd47e015427cbf374d051be40d7f"}
 ```
-Use this key to fetch this this file:
+Use this key to fetch the uploaded file:

 ```
 $ curl http://glue.io/589a111a5cd04fcb8e280421a21b47977c03bd47e015427cbf374d051be40d7f